kion-dgl/ThreejsColladaExporter/README.md

 ### Issues

 Still a very early version.
-Only supports SkinnedMesh, with a single material, and must use Geometry and now BufferGeometry.
+Only supports SkinnedMesh, with a single material, a single texture, and must use Geometry and not BufferGeometry.

 ### Sample